fudan-generative-vision/champ/README.md

 Animation results will be saved in `results` folder.
 You can change the reference image or the guidance motion by modifying `inference.yaml`.

 You can also extract the driving motion from any videos and then render with Blender.
 We will later provide the instructions and scripts for this.

+Note: The default motion-01 in `inference.yaml` has more than 500 frames and takes about 36GB VRAM.
+If you encounter VRAM issues, consider switching to other example data with less frames.

 # Acknowledgements
 We thank the authors of [MagicAnimate](https://github.com/magic-research/magic-animate), [Animate Anyone](https://github.com/HumanAIGC/AnimateAnyone), and [AnimateDiff](https://github.com/guoyww/AnimateDiff) for their excellent work.
 Our project is built upon [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone), and we are grateful for their open-source contributions.